TimoHarting/TodoList-with-encryption/README.md

-Just tested out some things in this
+Just tested out some things in this\n
 Feel free to use it